 Around this time, he created this portrait of the Circassian noblewoman, Teresa Sampsonia, Lady Shirley.

-She is the wife of Sir Robert Shirley, an English traveller and diplomat who had moved to Persia in 1598.
+She was the wife of Sir Robert Shirley, an English traveller and diplomat who had moved to Persia in 1598.

 In 1621, Van Dyck settled at the court of James I, where he received £100 for his services.
 In London, he came face to face with works by the Italian master Titian, which had a huge influence on his style.